rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    Weak *Bachet* ranking result

 The nine performance records are grouped into three performance equivalence classes.
-The resulting partail ordering is in fact consistent with the *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
+The resulting weak ranking is in fact consistent with the *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'] (see :numref:`optimalKemeny1` Line 4).

 ..............................................